Vinyl Siding Contractors | 10 Steps To Hiring The Best

-You can’t possibly meet with all of the vinyl siding contractors in the area, so pick up the phone and call a bunch of local contractors first.
 It is best to start with recommendations from friends, family or neighbors, if possible.
 Don’t just call the big guys that advertise on TV – talk to smaller companies as well to compare services and prices.
-Make up a list of questions to ask each one – find out their basic business info, who handles the actual job, what type of warranty they offer, etc. and inquire about pricing, timelines, references, licensing and certifications.
+Or find local companies online.
+Make up a list of questions to ask each one – find out their basic business info, who handles the actual job, what type of warranty they offer, basic price range, timelines, references, licensing and certifications.
+You don’t need detailed answers at this point, just enough so you can form a general impression.
+This will help you pare down your list to just a few that you want to meet with.

-• Detailed description of entire vinyl siding project
+• Description of entire vinyl siding project

 • Demo, removal and prep cost and procedures

-• Material cost and type of materials used
+Material costs and type of materials used

 • Installation cost and scope of installation